TheIdanLapid/nestjs/README.md

 The end user (customer) should be able to create orders via the order microservice and check the order status from time to time (and see it updated automatically).
+Additional tips:
+● You can choose any communication protocol that you like, and explain why you chose it.
+Note that microservices can communicate synchronously or asynchronously.
+● You can store the data in memory (setting up a DB is not required) ● We recommend checking out ​ https://microservices.io/​ for best practices.